Miami Intermodal Center: Phase II: Amtrak and Tri-Rail

-By January 2015, the project was more than a year behind schedule and still not complete.
-Along with the platform length issues, there was a dispute between FDOT and the contractor over costs; and a dispute between FDOT, the Miami-Dade Expressway Authority, and the Miami-Dade Aviation Department over ownership transfer.
-At that time, Tri-Rail was expected to begin serving the station within a few months, and Amtrak in Fall 2016.
+By January 2015, the project was over a year behind schedule and incomplete.
+Along with the platform length issues, there was a dispute between FDOT and the contractor over costs and between FDOT, the Miami-Dade Expressway Authority, and the Miami-Dade Aviation Department over ownership transfer.
+At that time, Tri-Rail was expected to begin serving the station within a few months, and Amtrak was expected to begin serving in Fall 2016.
 Tri-Rail service was finally re-extended to the MIC on April 5, 2015.
 Greyhound began using the station on June 24, 2015.

-Amtrak had been expected to move to the MIC from Miami station in Hialeah by the Fall of 2016, but in 2018 Amtrak rejected the terms of a lease agreement with FDOT and said it had no plans to move to the MIC.
+Amtrak had been expected to move to the MIC from Miami station in Hialeah by the Fall of 2016, but in 2018, Amtrak rejected the terms of a lease agreement with FDOT and said it had no plans to move to the MIC.

-In 2021, Amtrak reached out to FDOT to begin negotiations again for utilization of the station, and in February 2022, negotiations restarted between FDOT and Amtrak.
+In 2021, Amtrak reached out to FDOT to begin negotiations again for station utilization.
+In February 2022, negotiations restarted between FDOT and Amtrak.
 Later in March 2022, a test train operated into and out of the station and proved that the platforms are sufficient in length to hold a standard ten-car train.
 However, the platform cannot fit a train longer than ten cars and two locomotives without blocking NW 25th Street, as the lead locomotive comes up right to the end of the platform.
-In September 2022, Amtrak management announced that it had restarted lease negotiations with FDOT regarding use and maintenance of the terminal.
-One issue however, is the deadheading move that will need to take place between the MIC and Hialeah.
-Amtrak CEO Stephen Gardner has stated that "the company is evaluating technical and operational aspects of the move."
-In an Amtrak Public Board Meeting Q&A on December 1, 2022, it was revealed that Amtrak is in the final stages of its preparations for relocating from their current Miami station, and plans to officially relocate to the MIC in 2023.
+In September 2022, Amtrak management announced that it had restarted lease negotiations with FDOT regarding the use and maintenance of the terminal.
+However, one issue is the deadheading move that will need to occur between the MIC and Hialeah.
+Amtrak CEO Stephen Gardner stated, "The company is evaluating technical and operational aspects of the move."
+In an Amtrak Public Board Meeting Q&A on December 1, 2022, it was revealed that Amtrak was in the final stages of its preparations for relocating from their current Miami station, and had planned to relocate to the MIC in 2023.
+However, additional track area would need to be constructed for the Amtrak trains to turn back north.

+Amtrak reversed course in December 2024, sending a short letter to transportation officials negotiating the station lease's final details.
+The letter said Amtrak was no longer interested in running trains to the station and had determined that operating its trains from the station would be too expensive.
+Data released in February 2025 show that Amtrak projected moving to the MIC would have added 20,000 annual passengers and $2 million in revenue but $5 million in operating costs.
+MIC would have needed $6.4 million in renovations for Amtrak service, versus $21.8 million to renovate the older station for accessibility.